njpurcell/mlbPeakAge/README.md

 # MLB Peak Age Analysis

 Confirm the finding that peak age of a major league hitter is 27.
 The Lahman Database has data for regular season batting.
 Peak output for home runs, on-base percentage and slugging percentage are used for measure of peak age.
-This analysis looks at hitters who played in 1955 throug 2015.
+This analysis looks at hitters who played in 1955 through 2015.

 ## Output